Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Introduction

 Our contributions are summarized as follows:

-\textbf{(i)} We first analyze the guidance behavior of CFG and weak-model-guided methods on a Gaussian mixture distribution with a closed-form solution.
-Empirical observations reveal that the suboptimal results of CFG can be effectively refined using sub-networks of the model itself, which exhibit guidance behavior similar to that of a weak model.
+\textbf{(i)} We first analyze the guidance behavior of CFG and the underlying mechanisms of weak-model guidance through a series of toy examples.
+These examples allow us to visually analyze the suboptimal results of CFG.
+Empirical observations reveal that the sampling trajectory can be effectively rectified by the model's own sub-networks, which exhibit guidance behavior similar to that of a weak model.

-\textbf{(ii)} We propose \ours, a novel method that leverages stochastic block-dropping during the forward process to construct weak models by activating latent sub-networks, eliminating the need for additional training or the trial-and-error process of manual selection.
-Furthermore, we demonstrate that in the iterative denoising process of diffusion models, a single block-dropping per timestep is sufficient, effectively guiding the models toward high-quality outputs.
-This approach achieves strong performance while substantially reducing computational costs.
+\textbf{(ii)} We propose \ours, a novel method that leverages stochastic block-dropping during the forward process to activate sub-networks for self-guidance, thereby bypassing the need to construct weak models through additional training or a trial-and-error manual selection process.
+Furthermore, we demonstrate that in the iterative denoising process, a single block-dropping per timestep is sufficient to steer the sampling trajectory towards high-quality regions.
+This approach achieves strong performance while substantially reducing computational costs compared to the naive variant.

-\textbf{(iii)} Our method can be seamlessly adapted to various generative models.
-Through extensive qualitative and quantitative experiments, \ours demonstrates superior performance, consistently surpassing not only the original CFG but also other recent guidance enhancement methods.
-Additionally, comprehensive experiments on text-to-image (T2I) and text-to-video (T2V) tasks across diverse benchmarks further validate the superiority and effectiveness of our approach.
+\textbf{(iii)} Our method can be seamlessly adapted to various diffusion models.
+Comprehensive experiments—on class-conditional ImageNet generation and across multiple benchmarks for text-to-image and text-to-video tasks—establish the superiority of \ours.
+Both qualitative and quantitative results confirm that \ours consistently surpasses not only CFG but also other advanced guidance strategies.